Savannah State University: Wesleyan Gospel Choir

 The SSU Wesleyan Gospel Choir was established in 1971.

 In 2004 the choir completed and released a live album, entitled RLW: "Revelation, Love, & Worship".

 Members of the Wesleyan Gospel Choir participated in the NBCAHF Inaugural Gospel Explosion competition in 2006 and the International Gospel Retreat, which aired on The Word Network.
 In 2007 the choir performed at the Dr. Bobby Jones International Gospel Music Industry Retreat, which was also broadcast on The Word Network.
 The choir performed with Ann Nesby during the 13th annual Savannah Black Heritage Festival.

 Powerhouse Of The South

 The university band, nicknamed the "Powerhouse of the South", performs during Savannah State football games.
 They were featured performers in the Honda Battle of the Bands in 2004, 2005, & 2023.

 National fraternities and sororities

-All nine of the National Pan-Hellenic Council organizations currently have chapters at Savannah State University.
-These organizations are:

-Other national fraternities and sororities with registered chapters currently on campus include:
+All nine of the National Pan-Hellenic Council (NPHC) organizations currently have chapters at Savannah State University.
+In addition to the NPHC, there are several other national fraternities and sororities registered on campus.

-At one time Alpha Phi Omega service fraternity had a registered chapter at Savannah State.